A New Mexico Firearm Bill of Sale records the sale of a firearm between private parties in New Mexico.

 Follow these steps to get started:

-- Complete a NM Department of Public Safety-approved firearms training course that includes live-fire instruction.
+Complete a New Mexico Department of Public Safety-approved firearms training course that includes live-fire instruction pursuant to NM Stat. § 29-19-7.

-- Submit fingerprints to the fingerprint processing service, Gemalto Cogent.
+Consent to fingerprints with the fingerprint processing service, Gemalto Cogent.

 NM Department of Public Safety